SMattsson/bandlimited-waveforms/README.md

 Try out the test code compareWaveform.ino found in the examples folder for a comparison between bandlimited and non-bandlimited square waves.

+If you just want the header files that you can include in your project, get them from the generated_headers folder.

 ## Setup
 To run this script you'll need to have Python 3.x installed.
 For usage see the code examples below or run the script with the command python3 `python3 blwftal --help`